 Ten Super Green Foods to Eat Every Day

-1. Kale – Kale’s nutrient richness stands out in three particular areas which are antioxidant nutrients, anti-inflammatory nutrients, and anti-cancer nutrients in the form of glucosinolates.
+Kale’s nutrient richness stands out in three particular areas: antioxidant nutrients, anti-inflammatory nutrients, and anti-cancer nutrients in the form of glucosinolates.
 Kale contains effective cholesterol-lowering ability and a definite role in supporting the body’s detoxification processes.

-2. Avocado – Research shows that people who consume avocado on a regular basis weigh less and have a lower body mass index than non-consumers.
-Total fat intake, total monounsaturated fat intake, and total polyunsaturated fat intake was higher in people who eat avocado, even though overall calorie intake was not significantly different from those who do not eat avocado.
-Avocado has tremendous anti-inflammatory effects on the body, supports cardiovascular health, promotes blood sugar regulation and has anti-cancer benefits.
+Research shows that people who consume avocado regularly weigh less and have a lower body mass index than non-consumers.
+Total fat intake, total monounsaturated fat intake, and total polyunsaturated fat intake were higher in people who eat avocado, even though overall calorie intake was not significantly different from those who do not eat avocado.
+Avocado has tremendous anti-inflammatory effects on the body, supports cardiovascular health, promotes blood sugar regulation, and has anti-cancer benefits.

-3. Green Tea – Green tea is the best food source of a group called catechins.
+Green tea is the best food source of a group called catechins.
 In test tubes, catechins are more powerful than vitamins C and E in halting oxidative damage to cells and appear to have other disease-fighting properties.
-Studies have found an association between consuming green tea and a reduced risk for several cancers, including, skin, breast, lung, colon, esophageal, and bladder.
-Additional benefits for the regular consumption of green tea includes a reduced risk for heart disease.
-The antioxidants in green, black, and oolong teas can help block the oxidation of LDL (bad) cholesterol, increase HDL (good) cholesterol and improve artery function.
-A Chinese study published recently in the Archives of Internal Medicine showed a 46%-65% reduction in hypertension risk in regular consumers of oolong or green tea, compared to non-consumers of tea.
+Studies have found an association between consuming green tea and a reduced risk for several cancers, including skin, breast, lung, colon, esophageal, and bladder.
+Additional benefits for the regular consumption of green tea include a reduced risk for heart disease.
+The antioxidants in green, black, and oolong teas can help block the oxidation of LDL (bad) cholesterol, increase HDL (good) cholesterol, and improve artery function.
+A Chinese study published recently in the Archives of Internal Medicine showed a 46%-65% reduction in hypertension risk in regular consumers of oolong or green tea than non-consumers of tea.
 (1)

-5. Brussels Sprouts – Brussels sprouts provide special nutrient support for three body systems that are closely connected with cancer development as well as cancer prevention.
+Brussels sprouts provide special nutrient support for three body systems closely connected with cancer development and cancer prevention.
 These three systems are the body’s detox system, its antioxidant system, and its inflammatory/anti-inflammatory system.
 Brussels sprouts are an important dietary source of many vitamin antioxidants, including vitamins C, E, and A (in the form of beta-carotene).
-The antioxidant mineral manganese is also provided by Brussels sprouts.
-Most people do not realize that 100 calories’ worth of Brussels sprouts (about 1.5 cups) provides about 430 milligrams of the most basic omega-3 fatty acid (called alpha-linolenic acid, or ALA) which definitely boosts it’s anti-inflammatory benefits.
+Brussels sprouts also provide the antioxidant mineral manganese.
+Most people do not realize that 100 calories’ worth of Brussels sprouts (about 1.5 cups) provides about 430 milligrams of the most basic omega-3 fatty acid (called alpha-linolenic acid, or ALA) which definitely boosts its anti-inflammatory benefits.
 Brussels sprouts also provide cardiovascular support and digestive tract support.

-6. Kiwi – Research indicates that kiwi protects DNA in the nucleus of human cells from oxygen-related damage.
-Kiwi is an excellent source of vitamin C. Kiwi also provides a good amount of fiber which may provide help with blood sugar control, cardiovascular health as well as colon health.
+Research indicates that kiwi protects DNA in human cells’ nucleus from oxygen-related damage.
+Kiwi is an excellent source of vitamin C. Kiwi also provides a good amount of fiber, which may provide help with blood sugar control, cardiovascular health, and colon health.
 Kiwi may help protect against respiratory symptoms such as wheezing from asthma.
 Kiwi also is beneficial to eye health.

-7. Green Beans – Along with important amounts of the antioxidant mineral manganese, green beans contain a wide variety of carotenoids (including lutein, beta-carotene, violaxanthin, and neoxanthin) and flavonoids (including quercetin, kaemferol, catechins, epicatechins, and procyanidins) that have all been shown to have health-supportive antioxidant properties.
-Green beans are also another vegetable that contains omega-3 fatty acids which makes an important contribution to their cardiovascular and anti-flammatory benefits.
+Along with important amounts of the antioxidant mineral manganese, green beans contain a wide variety of carotenoids (including lutein, beta-carotene, violaxanthin, and neoxanthin) and flavonoids (including quercetin, kaempferol, catechins, epicatechins, and procyanidins) that have all been shown to have health-supportive antioxidant properties.
+Green beans are also another vegetable that contains omega-3 fatty acids which makes an important contribution to their cardiovascular and anti-inflammatory benefits.

-9. Green Olives – Olives are technically classified as fruits.
-The high monounsaturated fat content of olives has been associated with reduced risk of cardiovascular disease.
-Recent research studies have also shown that the monounsaturated fat found in olives (and cold-pressed olive oil) can help to decrease blood pressure.
-Green olives offer a diverse range of antioxidant and anti-inflammatory nutrients.
-Green olives provide potent anti-oxidant, anti-cancer and anti-inflammatory benefits to the body.
+Olives are technically classified as fruits.
+The high monounsaturated fat content of olives is associated with a reduced risk of cardiovascular disease.
+Recent research studies also indicate that the monounsaturated fat found in olives (and cold-pressed olive oil) can decrease blood pressure.
+Green olives offer a diverse range of antioxidant and anti-inflammatory nutrients and provide potent anti-oxidant, anti-cancer, and anti-inflammatory benefits to the body.

-10. Spinach – Spinach is among the world’s healthiest vegetables and comes out on top of in ranking for nutrient richness.
+Spinach is among the world’s healthiest vegetables and comes out on top of in ranking for nutrient richness.
 Rich in vitamins and minerals, spinach is concentrated in phytonutrients such as carotenoids (beta-carotene, lutein, and zeaxanthin) and flavonoids which provide the body with powerful antioxidant protection.
-Spinach also helps to protect protect the body against inflammatory concerns, oxidative stress-related concerns, cardiovascular concerns, bone concerns, and cancers at the same time.
+Spinach also helps to protect the body against inflammatory concerns, oxidative stress-related concerns, cardiovascular concerns, bone concerns, and cancers simultaneously.